The Complete Guide to Veneers: Everything You Need to Know

 Many veneer procedures are elective, meaning that most people choose to have veneers installed to correct cosmetic issues with their teeth.
 However, in some cases, there are those who need dental veneers to assist with their oral health, in the long term.

-In order to avoid dental veneers becoming a necessity, you need to prioritize good oral health.
+In order to avoid them becoming a necessity, you need to prioritize good oral health.
 Some of the best ways to do so include:

 - Regular teeth brushing and flossing